GiuseppeSavoia/GiuseppeSavoia/README.md

 ## Hi, I am Giuseppe
-- I am a backend develope.
+- I am a backend developer.
 - Currently using java, springboot at work.
 - Working and exploring tech by day and building side projects on nights & weekends.